 We find the city quite charming and definitely worth a few days of exploration.
 In this post, we will share how to spend two days in Bristol, to see the main sights and enjoy the city.

-Located in the south west of England, just an hour and a half drive from London’s Heathrow airport, is the fun and vivacious town of Bristol.
+Located in the south west of England, just an hour-and-a-half drive from London’s Heathrow airport, is the fun and vivacious town of Bristol.
 The city is located along the River Avon and the old industrial port is now home to lively restaurants and museums.
-During our recent visit to the south west of England, courtesy of VisitBritain, we had the chance to spend two days in Bristol, and it turned out to be a lot of fun.

 Bristol Street Art Tour

 A company called WheretheWall conducts the original, and most comprehensive, street art tour in Bristol.
 The tour starts promptly at 11am from the College Green and takes you around town to see some of the best and most creative street art in the city.

 What sets this tour apart from others is that their tour guides are immersed in the Bristol street art community and know the artists personally.
 Read more about the Bristol Street Art Tour.